UCL-ARC/Enigma-PD-WML/README.md

 ## 2. Convert images to NIfTI format (if required)

-If your images aren't in NIfTI format, you can use [MRIcroGL](https://www.nitrc.org/projects/mricrogl) to convert them.
+If your images aren't in NIfTI format, you can use [`dcm2niix`](https://github.com/rordenlab/dcm2niix) to convert them.
+This is available via the command-line or via a graphical interface inside [MRIcroGL](https://www.nitrc.org/projects/mricrogl).
+Steps for converting with the graphical interface are provided
+below:

 Open MRIcroGL and select `Import > Convert DICOM to NifTI`